-Ray Harryhausen Awards 2024 - Best Children's Animation WINNERS!
+Ray Harryhausen Awards 2024 - Best Children's Animation WIN

-As with all of my workshops, a great deal of work went in behind the scenes.
-Here is how I helped Lisa Holmes (10) and her brother Benjamin (11) create winning films at my stop motion club in my Edinburgh studio.
+As with all of my workshops, a great deal of work happens behind the scenes.
+This post shows how my inspirations, puppets, props, sets, sound, and film-making techniques went into making the winning animations in my Edinburgh studio.

 A Bit of Background